ServiceStack/servicestack.net/MyApp/_hold/2025-10-17_rdbms_jobs.md

 }
 ```

+## Seamless Migration from SQLite

-Fortunately we were able reuse the same `IBackgroundJobs` interface, Data Models, and API Service Contracts
+We've maintained the same `IBackgroundJobs` interface, data models, and API service contracts, which means:
-which greatly simplifies any migration efforts from SQLite's **ServiceStack.Jobs** implementation.

-By implementing the same API Service Contracts (i.e. Request/Response DTOs) we're also able to reuse the same
-[built-in](/auto-ui) Management UI to provide real-time monitoring, inspection and management of background jobs:
+- **Zero code changes** to your existing job enqueueing logic
+- **Same Admin UI** for monitoring and managing jobs
+- **Compatible APIs** - all your existing commands and job configurations work as-is

+The only change needed is swapping `BackgroundsJobFeature` for `DatabaseJobsFeature` in your configuration!

+Watch our video introduction to Background Jobs to see it in action:

 :::youtube 2Cza_a_rrjA
 Durable C# Background Jobs and Scheduled Tasks for .NET
 :::

-## RDBMS Optimizations
+## Smart RDBMS Optimizations

-A key benefit of using SQLite for Background Jobs was the ability to easily maintain completed and failed job history in
+One of the key benefits of SQLite Background Jobs was the ability to maintain completed and failed job history in
-separate **monthly databases**.
-This approach prevented the main application database from growing unbounded by archiving
+separate **monthly databases** (e.g., `jobs_2025-01.db`, `jobs_2025-02.db`).
+This prevented unbounded database growth
-historical job data into isolated monthly SQLite database files (e.g., `jobs_2025-01.db`, `jobs_2025-02.db`).
-These monthly databases could be easily backed up, archived to cold storage, or deleted after a retention period,
-providing a simple yet effective data lifecycle management strategy.
+and made it easy to archive or delete old job history.

-For the new **DatabaseJobFeature** supporting PostgreSQL, SQL Server, and MySQL, we've replicated this monthly
+For `DatabaseJobsFeature`, we've replicated this monthly partitioning strategy using **monthly partitioned tables**
-partitioning strategy using **monthly partitioned SQL tables** for the `CompletedJob` and `FailedJob` archive tables.
+for the `CompletedJob` and `FailedJob` archive tables - but the implementation varies by database platform to leverage
+each RDBMS's strengths.

 ### PostgreSQL - Native Table Partitioning